smaurice101/readthedocs/docs/source/rtms.rst

    feature becomes very powerful for you.
 For example, you may be processing Entities in `Step 4 <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-4-preprocesing-data-tml-system-step-4-kafka-preprocess-dag>`_ and then want to determine if an entity is showing up in the logs or whether it is hacking in to your company using a slow and "occasional" attempt over time to EVADE detection algorithms, then RTMS can be very powerful to detect this complex behaviour.

-Importance of Real-Time Data and Cyber Crime
+Importance of RTMS For Cyber Crime Detection
 ---------------------------

 * The growth of **real-time data** according to IDC Research **will reach 30% of global data in 2025 or roughly 90 ZB or 90 trillion gigabytes** mainly from IoT devices connected to the Internet